Shorzinator/CodeBrief/docs/examples/bundle-workflows.md

 ---

-*These examples showcase the versatility and power of ContextCraft's bundle command for various development workflows and project types.*
+*These examples showcase the versatility and power of codebrief's bundle command for various development workflows and project types.*